 Depending on how you’ll use your treadmill, the speed range is one of the most important factors to consider.
 The average treadmill can reach 10 miles per hour, which should be plenty supportive for walking, jogging, or light runs.
 The best treadmills for running, though, can reach speeds north of 12 MPH—a definite must-have when aiming to tackle sprint intervals.

-Acceleration should also be considered, as most electronic treadmills take a few seconds to reach the prescribed speed.
+Acceleration should also be considered, as most electronic treadmills can take a few seconds to reach the prescribed speed.
 For those who train at a steady pace, this is probably fine.
 However, if you need instant acceleration and deceleration for things like interval training, you may want to choose a manual treadmill, instead.

 Weight Capacity

-Industry standards tend to showcase a minimum weight rating of 300 pounds, which you’ll find on just about any treadmill in the mid- to high-end—around $1,500 to $3,000.
+Industry standards tend to showcase a minimum weight rating of 300 pounds, which you should find on just about any treadmill in the mid- to high-end—around $1,500 to $3,000.
 This is something to pay close attention to if you’re looking for a budget treadmill, as the structure may be less supportive and prone to quicker wear and tear.
 Make sure you get a machine that can support anyone who might be using it.

 Delivery and Assembly

-If you’re buying a treadmill, odds are it’s going to come in some big boxes.
+If you’re buying a treadmill, odds are that it’s going to come in some big boxes.
 You may have to schedule the delivery, depending on the size of the parcels.
 When it comes to the assembly, be prepared to ask a friend for help—a few treadmills are easy to put together yourself, but some can be a real pain.

 Depending on the retailer, you may also be able to schedule expert assembly.
 I highly recommend this for the more advanced machines that require you to run wiring for the screens.
 Of course, this will likely cost extra, but it can save you a significant amount of work (and headache).